 Have a look at this video clip.

-In doing it's closest fly-past the earth, the moon looks bigger than normal hence it's been dubbed a 'supermoon', and for sky-gazers and photographers alike it provides some really attractive sights.
+In doing it's closest fly-past the earth, the moon looks bigger than normal hence it's dubbed a 'supermoon', and for sky-gazers and photographers alike it provides some really attractive sights.

 Other than sitting with a stopwatch, the equinox isn't something which you can 'see' as being any different in appearance to any other normal day.